 By clarifying the needs of the people requesting the report and other stakeholders, you can save time and money.

 Next time someone requests a project report from you, pause to consider these questions.

-When someone from senior management contacts you to say, “We need a newsletter” or “We need a new brochure” or “We need an article on […] in the newsletter,” don’t just take their request at face value.
+This approach also works with other requests from internal customers.
+When someone from senior management contacts you to say, “We need a newsletter” or “We need a new brochure” or “We need an article on …in the newsletter,” don’t just take their request at face value.
 Probe with similar questions to the above list to establish what the real need is.
 Most of the time they actually need a much more strategic response than the production of simple communication collateral.

 Scope creep is a common risk in projects, with communication implications.
 It happens when unauthorized changes are made to the originally approved scope of a project.
 Internal sources can cause these changes, such as when a member of the project team at any level, or a senior manager, pushes for adjustments to be made during a project’s life cycle.
 Clients may also informally request changes to the agreed project because they forgot to include some work in the original contract.
 If scope creep is allowed to happen it can cause a project’s timelines and costs to blow out, even to the point of causing the project to be abandoned.

 Project managers should ensure the project scope is well-defined, and a change control process is in place.
 The project communication plan needs to document and describe how the project team will communicate project information throughout the life of the project so that all participants know which changes are approved.
 This article, “How to prevent & manage scope creep,” explains scope creep in more detail, and provides good advice on solutions to the problem.

 You can read further about this topic in my article, “Communicate better to improve operational performance.”